Tiger II: Reliability and mobility

-Henschel worked closely with crews to solve the problems, and with the introduction of modified seals, gaskets, drive train components and a new track and sprocket wheel design, as well as improved driver training and sufficient maintenance, the Tiger II could be maintained in a satisfactory operational condition.
+Henschel worked closely with crews to solve the problems, and with the introduction of modified seals, gaskets, drive train components, a new track and sprocket wheel design, as well as improved driver training and sufficient maintenance, the Tiger II could be maintained in a satisfactory operational condition.
 Statistics from 15 March 1945 show reliability rates of 59 percent for the Tiger, almost equal to the 62 percent of the Panzer IV and better than the 48 percent of the Panther that were operational by this period.

-The 503rd Heavy Panzer Battalion report noted in a November 1944, after-action report on operations in Hungary:
+The 503rd Heavy Panzer Battalion wrote in an after-action report, dated 22 November 1944, the following about its experiences with using the Tiger II during operations in Hungary since 9 October, concluding that it had "proven itself in every way":